OpenZeppelin/compound-monitoring/liquidation-monitor/README.md

 ## Description

-This agent detects when an account on Compound is able to be liquidated.
+This bot detects when an account on Compound is able to be liquidated.

 ## Optimizations